burger

 • Outgoing SMTP server = mail.infomaniak.com

-• Check out the solutions provided in this other guide regarding email in general.
+• Refer to the solutions given in this other guide regarding email in general.

-• Delete any Apple configuration profiles linked to your Infomaniak email before restarting the setup.
+• Delete any Apple configuration profiles linked to your Infomaniak email before restarting the configuration.

-And if your Apple Mail no longer works for sending (e.g., SMTP server disconnected or missing) or since a password change, refer to this other guide.
+If your Apple Mail no longer works for sending (e.g., SMTP server disconnected or missing) or since a change in your email password, refer to this other guide.

 Has this FAQ been helpful?